 Just say no to prepared food at Costco.

 For stuffed french toast:

-Mix together and spread a little (1-2 tablespoons) between two slices of bread.
+Mix together and spread a little cream cheese mixture (1-2 tablespoons) between two slices of bread.

 If you want to make the french toast without stuffing the slices of bread, simply cut out the step above.